 Continuing Professional Development (CPD)

-Given the rapid turnover of professional skills common in today’s workforce, Continuing or Continuous Professional Development (“CPD”) is more important than ever.
-Some professions require Ongoing Professional Development, for example, in order to maintain qualifications.
+Given the rapid turnover of professional skills in today’s workforce, Continuing or Continuous Professional Development (“CPD”) is more important than ever.
+Some professions require continuing professional education, for example, simply to maintain qualifications.
 For other professions, it can be optional.
-In both cases, customizing the Continuous Professional Development program is essential in order for employees to focus on the skills that are individually relevant to them.
+In both cases, customizing the Continuing Professional Development program is essential for employees to focus on the skills that are individually relevant to them.

 What Is Continuing Professional Development?